jmico/beekeeper/README.md

 **Key characteristics:**

-- The broker is an MQTT messaging server, like Mosquitto, HiveMQ or EMQ.
+- The broker is an MQTT messaging server, like Mosquitto, HiveMQ or EMQ X.

 - The messaging protocol is MQTT 5 (see the [specification](https://docs.oasis-open.org/mqtt/mqtt/v5.0/mqtt-v5.0.html)).